What is a "bank" and why is it important?

 The ability to keep the bank is more important than a single big win.

-Uncontrolled excitement quickly turns the game into a problem.
+Excitement without control quickly turns the game into a problem.

 The main thing to remember: